Cancer researcher in lab

 If you have a rare cancer, you may need to travel to a specialist hospital for treatment.
 This may be quite a long way from home.
 We may be able to support you through our transport programmes.
 See more about our patient travel services.

-If your consultant recommends treatment for your rare cancer that is not currently available in Ireland, the treatment may be obtained abroad via the Treatment Abroad Scheme.
-This scheme is available to those ordinarily resident in Ireland.
-The amount of treatment covered varies, queries can be directed to the Treatment Abroad Scheme office on phone number 056 778 4548.
+If your consultant recommends treatment that is not currently available in Ireland, the treatment may be given abroad via the Treatment Abroad Scheme.
+Ask your medical team about the Scheme or contact the Travel Abroad Scheme office on 056 778 4548.

 Types of rare cancers (A-Z)